sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 NamespaceExists and NamespaceAutoProvision are both deprecated and replaced with NamespaceLifecycle Admission Controller.

+Validating & Mutating Admission Controllers:

 Two types of Admission controllers:
 - Mutation :
    Change/mutate the object before it is created.
 E.g When creating a pvc, a user do not specify a storage, but a default storage class is added before the pvc object is created.

 Generally, mutating controllers are invoked first before the validating ones
 - Validating:
    They validate the request and allow or deny it.
+E.g NamespaceExists is a validating admission controller

-There are other that can do both.
+There are others that can do both validating and mutating.

 Creating custom admission controllers: